-Appendix C: External Triggering
+Appendix F: External Triggering

-Our USB2000 Spectrometers, when used with OOIBase32 Spectrometer Operating Software, provide three methods of acquiring data.
+Our S2000 and S1024DW Spectrometers, when used with OOIBase32 Spectrometer Operating Software, provide four methods of acquiring data.
 In the Normal Mode, Ocean Optics spectrometers are "free running."
 That is, the spectrometer is continuously scanning, acquiring, and transferring data to your computer, according to parameters set in the software.
 In this mode, however, there is no way to synchronize the scanning, acquiring and transferring of data with an external event.

-To synchronize data acquisition with external events, two other modes of acquiring data are available.
+To synchronize data acquisition with external events, three other modes of acquiring data are available.
 Each mode involves connecting an external triggering device to the spectrometer and then applying an external trigger to the spectrometer before the software receives the data.
 The length of the integration time and the source for the integration clock depend upon the mode chosen.
 All other acquisition parameters are set in the software.
-(These external triggering directions are for use with OOIBase32.)
+(These directions on external triggering are for use with OOIBase32.)